Meet Our Team

 Civic Action

-Myers Produce is committed to the shared work of dismantling systemic racism and inequality within our food system.
-We recognize that the passive acceptance of homogeneity in our vendor network and our customer base is supportive of the social inequities in our food system.
-We are committed to increasing the racial and economic diversity of the communities involved in the work that we do.
+Myers Produce is committed to the work of dismantling racism and inequality within our food system.
+We recognize that the passive acceptance of homogeneity and income inequality in our communities is supportive of systemic discrimination.
+We are committed to supporting and building racial diversity and socioeconomic strength in the communities involved in the work that we do.

 -